NyanKiyoshi/anki-cloze-shuffler/README.md

 2. Add the tag `shuffle`
 3. Card will now be shuffled (whenever previewed or reviewed/studied)

+**Available Tags:**

+- `shuffle` - shuffles all lists, even if they do not contain clozes.
+- `shuffle-clozes` - only shuffles lists containing clozes, ignores list that do not contain a cloze.

 ## Installation (GitHub)

 1. Download latest [`anki-cloze-shuffler.ankiaddon`](https://github.com/NyanKiyoshi/anki-cloze-shuffler/releases/latest/download/anki-cloze-shuffler.ankiaddon)